Houston Neurology & Sleep Diagnostic Center

 Narcolepsy is a relatively rare and widely misunderstood neurological condition that causes severe daytime sleepiness, disrupted sleep patterns and other intrusive symptoms, including hallucinations and sleep paralysis.
-Allen Chu, MD, PhD, diagnoses and treats narcolepsy at Houston Neurology & Sleep Diagnostic Center in Houston and The Woodlands, Texas.
+Allen Chu, MD, PhD, diagnoses and treats narcolepsy at Houston Neurology & Sleep Diagnostic Center in Houston, Texas.
 Call Dr. Chu or schedule a consultation online today.

 Narcolepsy is a rare sleep disorder that affects only 1 in every 2,000-3,000 people.
 While it’s commonly believed that narcolepsy will make you fall asleep at any time, the condition is significantly more complicated.
 Narcolepsy can indeed cause sleep attacks; however, you’re far more likely to have:

 - Extreme daytime sleepiness and fatigue

 - Cataplexy — emotionally triggered loss of muscle control

 There are two major types of narcolepsy.
 Type 1 narcolepsy (which used to be known as narcolepsy with cataplexy) is caused by low levels of hypocretin, the hormone that controls your REM patterns and promotes wakefulness.

 Type 2 narcolepsy is even less common.
 It has milder symptoms and doesn’t cause cataplexy.
 If you have Type 2 narcolepsy, you also have normal hypocretin levels.